 After the hike, head to Warung Deva for lunch to eat some delicious Balinese food with a view of the rice fields.

 The Sidemen rice fields are located in East Bali, about 1.5 hours from Ubud, Kuta, or Seminyak.
 You can hire a driver from IDR 500k (US$ 35.70) or rent a motorbike for about IDR 60k (US$ 4.30) per day.

 CAMPUHAN RIDGE WALK, UBUD

 Campuhan Ridge Walk is a popular walking trail in Ubud.
-The best time to visit is during sunrise or sunset to avoid the crowds and scorching heat.
+The best time to visit is during sunrise or sunset if you want to avoid the crowds and heat.

-Order a coconut at Karsa Kafe for only IDR 20k (US$ 1.45) and make sure you sit upstairs for the best view of the rice paddies!
+Order a coconut at Karsa Kafe for only IDR 20k (US$ 1.45) and make sure to sit upstairs for the best view of the rice paddies!

 How to get to Campuhan Ridge Walk?